 And over indulgence is definitely being given a stern talking to.
 As we see diets plastered all over the media.

 You know I’m not one for diets.
-Lady Lynne and I follow the 80:20 rule for eating.
+My other half and I follow the 80:20 rule for eating.

 We know that as long as we’re doing this, there’s always time for a little cake.

 And, this healthier coffee walnut cake is THE cake to go with your morning coffee.

 But, non-coffee lovers do not fret!
-Lynne is not a coffee lover and yet she liked this coffee and walnut cake recipe!
+My other half is not a coffee lover and yet she liked this coffee and walnut cake recipe!

 We both think this easy coffee walnut cake is ideal for entertaining.

 This coffee and walnut tray bake is a simple happy bake. 🙂

 Now, does anyone else procrastinate over the name of a recipe?